 Can You Eat Yams Before Workouts?

-Yes, you can consume yams before a workout as they are an ideal source of energy to fuel a workout.
-It’s best to consume them 1.5 – 2 hours before your workout to provide your body with enough time to break down the carbohydrates.
+Yes, you can consume yams before a workout, as they are an ideal source of energy to fuel a workout.

-If you need more carbs pre-workout, it’s best to add a lower fibre option to your meal such as honey or a banana.
-These are also quick digesting carbs which are beneficial to pair with a slow-digesting carb, like yams.
 This will ensure you have a quick source of energy for the start of your workout and sustained energy throughout.

 Can You Eat Yams After Workouts?

 Yes, you can consume yams post-workout.
-Since they are high carb, fat-free food, they are an optimal choice easily customized to meet your personal carb needs.
-Ensure you are pairing a lean source of protein with your yams, such as chicken or fish, for the best recovery.
+Since they are high-carb, fat-free food, they are an optimal choice easily customized to meet your personal carb needs.

 Are Yams Good for Muscle Growth?

-Yes, yams can help us with muscle growth by providing us with energy for our workouts.
-However, since yams don’t contain protein it is necessary to pair with a lean protein source to encourage muscle growth.
+However, since yams don’t contain protein, pairing them with a lean protein source is necessary to encourage muscle growth.

-The most important factor for muscle growth is a sufficient training stimulus and sufficient calories.
-While yams cannot guarantee that your workout is providing this, they will give you plenty of energy throughout your training session as well as an easy source of calories.
+While yams cannot guarantee that your workout provides this, they will give you plenty of energy throughout your training session and are an easy source of calories.

-Yam Recipe for Bodybuilders
+Yam Recipes for Bodybuilders

-Post-Workout Yam Recipe: Oven Roasted Yams
+Oven Roasted Yams

 Ingredients: